 Welcome to the start of your Spanish adventure!
 Your tour leader will meet you at the hotel in Madrid this morning and give the group a brief overview of the upcoming itinerary.
 Then, head out on an orientation tour of Spain’s capital city!
 Visit top sights such as Puerta del Sol, Plaza Mayor, the Royal Palace, Mercado de San Miguel and more!
 In the afternoon enjoy the chance to join the Tapas Food Tour optional excursion for a taste of Spanish cuisine!
-This evening, enjoy an included dinner where you can get to know your fellow travellers and learn a bit more from your tour leader about what incredible experiences the next 7 days will bring!
+This evening, enjoy an included dinner where you can get to know your fellow travellers and learn a bit more from your tour leader about what incredible experiences the next seven days will bring!

 DAY 2: Madrid - Segovia - San Sebastian

-This morning we’ll depart Madrid and make our way to San Sebastian on Spain’s northern coast.
-Along the way we’ll enjoy a comfort stop in Segovia, a picturesque UNESCO World Heritage Site city which offers the highest concentration of Romanesque churches in Europe, as well as an incredibly well-preserved Roman aqueduct that runs into the heart of the city.
-Later this afternoon we’ll arrive in San Sebastian, a charming city with a beautiful beach and vibrant nightlife.
+This morning, depart Madrid and travel to San Sebastian on Spain’s northern coast.
+Along the way, enjoy a comfort stop in Segovia, a picturesque UNESCO World Heritage Site city which offers the highest concentration of Romanesque churches in Europe, as well as an incredibly well-preserved Roman aqueduct that runs into the heart of the city.
+Later this afternoon, arrive in San Sebastian, a charming city with a beautiful beach and vibrant nightlife.
 Join your tour leader on an orientation tour of the city’s enchanting old town.
 A foodie’s paradise, San Sebastian is known for its Basque gastronomy, so this evening is best spent exploring the beachfront bars and indulging in pintxo, northern Spain's version of tapas!

 DAY 3: San Sebastian - Pamplona - Zaragoza

-Our first stop today is Pamplona, the historic city made famous by “the running of the bulls” during the San Fermin festival.
-Packed with history, you’ll have some free time to explore the beautiful medieval city centre and see the city walls and citadel.
-We’ll then head to Zaragoza, enjoying a wine tasting along the way, before taking a walking tour of the city.
-The city has experienced a long and varied history, with Roman, Moorish, Jewish and Christian communities leaving their marks over the centuries, as seen in the Basílica del Pilar cathedral, Aljafería Islamic palace and the Roman theatre.
+The first stop today is Pamplona, the historic city made famous by “the running of the bulls” during the San Fermin festival.
+Packed with history, enjoy some free time to explore the beautiful medieval city centre and see the city walls and citadel.
+Then, head to Zaragoza and enjoy a wine tasting, before taking a walking tour of the city.
+Zaragoza has experienced a long and varied history, with Roman, Moorish, Jewish and Christian communities leaving their marks over the centuries, as seen in the Basílica del Pilar cathedral, Aljafería Islamic palace and the Roman theatre.

 DAY 4: Andorra - Barcelona

-On our way to Barcelona we’ll take a comfort stop in Andorra, a tiny independent principality with a population of just 85,000, located between France and Spain in the Pyrenees mountains.
-We’ll enjoy some free time to explore Andorra la Vella, the highest capital city in Europe and a popular ski resort.
-Later this afternoon we’ll arrive in the cosmopolitan capital of the Catalonia region, Barcelona.
-Your tour leader will acquaint you with the city’s vibrant energy with a driving tour, so keep your eyes open for the famous Sagrada Familia cathedral, and some of the spectacular examples of Antoni Gaudi’s eclectic art and architecture.
+En route to Barcelona, make a comfort stop in Andorra.
+This tiny independent principality has a population of just 85,000 and is located between France and Spain in the Pyrenees mountains.
+Enjoy some free time to explore Andorra la Vella, the highest capital city in Europe and a popular ski resort.
+This afternoon, arrive in the cosmopolitan capital of Catalonia, Barcelona!
+Your tour leader will acquaint you with the city’s vibrant energy during a driving tour, so keep your eyes open for the famous Sagrada Família cathedral, and some of the spectacular examples of Antoni Gaudí’s eclectic art and architecture.
 After checking into the hotel, head out to a local restaurant for a true Catalonian dinner.